brandonkal/inkjet/README.md

 By default subcommands in the help output are listed in the same order they are defined in the markdown file.
 Users can choose to instead have subcommands sorted alphabetically by defining this directive.
 As an example, if you are using inkjet to distribute a CLI of code snippets, sorted help would make sense.
 For projects, you may want the order to be as defined (e.g. publish comes after test).

+#### inkjet_fixed_dir: false

+When you run an inkjet command from a project subdirectory, inkjet will by default search up the tree to find a `inkjet.md` file.
+In order for commands to work as expected, scripts execute as if their working directory was the same as the location of the `inkjet.md` file that defined them.
+Similarly, if you call inkjet with `--inkfile tests/inkjet.md`, your commands will execute as if the working directory was `tests`.
+If this is not desired, simply include the `inkjet_fixed_dir: false` directive in the file to have the working directory match your current directory.

 ### Running inkjet from within a script

 You can easily call `inkjet` within scripts if you need to chain commands together.
 However, if you plan on [running inkjet with a different inkfile](#running-inkjet-with-a-different-inkfile), you should consider using the `$INKJET` utility instead which allows your scripts to be location-agnostic.